Deepp0925/IGNApp/README.md

 5. Create folder name `Payload`.
 6. Paste `.app` file into `Payload` folder.
 7. Compress the `Payload` folder.
-8. rename the folder with `.ipa` extension.
+8. Rename the file with `.ipa` extension.